stoladev/APyADay/README.md

 # Python Projects

 Anything that has a code focus of Python will be included here.
+As the quantity of projects increases, the file structure of this repo will change to reduce clutter.
+Categories will soon come once I reach ~10 projects, ranging from machine learning to GUI applications to messing with PyGame.

 # Contents